MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 >Applies to: Microsoft Edge on Windows 10, version 1809

+In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk (also referred to as Microsoft Edge kiosk mode).
+We added and updated Microsoft Edge group policies to enhance the kiosk experience depending on the Microsoft Edge kiosk mode type you configure.

-Microsoft Edge kiosk mode works with assigned access to let IT administrators create a tailored browsing experience designed for kiosk devices.
-To use Microsoft Edge kiosk mode, you must configure Microsoft Edge as an application in assigned access.
+Microsoft Edge kiosk mode works with assigned access, which lets IT administrators create a tailored browsing experience designed for kiosk devices.
+Assigned access prevents users from accessing the file system and running other apps from Microsoft Edge, such as the address bar or downloads.
+For example, you can configure Microsoft Edge to load only a single URL in full-screen mode when you configure digital/interactive signage on a single-app kiosk device.

+In addition to digital/interactive signage, you can configure Microsoft Edge for public browsing either on a single and multi-app kiosk device.
+Public browsing runs a multi-tab version of InPrivate browsing mode with limited functionality to run in full-screen mode or a normal version of Microsoft Edge.

+Both digital/interactive signage and public browsing help protect the user’s data by running Microsoft Edge with InPrivate browsing.
+In single-app public browsing, there is both an ‘End Session’ button that users click to end the browsing session or that resets the session after a specified time of user inactivity.
+The idle timer is set to 5 minutes by default, but you can choose your own value.

+In this topic, you learn about the different Microsoft Edge kiosk mode types to help you determine what configuration is best suited for your kiosk device.
+You also learn how to setup your Microsoft Edge kiosk mode experience.
 Learn more about [Configuring kiosk and shared devices running Windows desktop editions](https://docs.microsoft.com/en-us/windows/configuration/kiosk-shared-pc).

-When you configure Microsoft Edge kiosk mode in assigned access, you can set it up to show only a single URL in full-screen, in the case of digital/interactive signage on a single-app kiosk device.
-You can restrict Microsoft Edge for public browsing (on a single and multi-app kiosk device) which runs a multi-tab version of InPrivate with limited functionality.
-Also, you can configure a multi-app kiosk device to run a full or normal version of Microsoft Edge.

-Digital/Interactive signage and public browsing protects the user’s data by running Microsoft Edge InPrivate.
-In single-app public browsing, there is both an idle timer and an 'End Session' button.
-The idle timer resets the browsing session after a specified time of user inactivity.

-In this deployment guidance, you learn about the different Microsoft Edge kiosk mode types to help you determine what configuration is best suited for your kiosk device.
-You also learn how to setup your Microsoft Edge kiosk mode experience.

 ## Microsoft Edge kiosk types